 We have acted as counsel for the Company in connection with the preparation of the Form 8-K. We have reviewed originals or copies of such corporate records, such certificates and statements of officers of the Company and of public officials, and such other documents as we have considered relevant and necessary in order to furnish the opinion hereinafter set forth.
-In doing so, we have assumed the genuineness of all signatures, the legal capacity of natural persons, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as originals, the energiant of the foregoing, we have reviewed: (i) the Company's Amended and Restated Certificate of Incorporation; (ii) the Company's Amended and Restated Bylaws; (iii) the Company's Annual Report on Form 10-K for its fiscal year ended December 31, 2014 (the "Form 10-K"); (iv) the Company's Quarterly Report on Form 10-Q for its quarterly period ended March 31, 2015 (the "Form 10-Q"); and (v) Exhibit 99.1 to the Form 8-K. For purposes of the opinion set forth below, we have assumed that any documents (other than documents which have been executed, delivered, adopted or filed, as applicable, by the Company prior to the date hereof) that have been provided to us in draft form will be executed, delivered, adopted and filed, as applicable, without material modification.
+In doing so, we have assumed the genuineness of all signatures, the legal capacity of natural persons, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as copies, and the authenticity of the originals of such documents.
+Specifically, and without limiting the generality of the foregoing, we have reviewed: (i) the Company's Amended and Restated Certificate of Incorporation; (ii) the Company's Amended and Restated Bylaws; (iii) the Company's Annual Report on Form 10-K for its fiscal year ended December 31, 2014 (the "Form 10-K"); (iv) the Company's Quarterly Reports on Form 10-Q for its quarterly periods ended March 31, 2015 and June 30, 2015 (the "Forms 10-Q"); and (v) Exhibit 99.1 to the Form 8-K. For purposes of the opinion set forth below, we have assumed that any documents (other than documents which have been executed, delivered, adopted or filed, as applicable, by the Company prior to the date hereof) that have been provided to us in draft form will be executed, delivered, adopted and filed, as applicable, without material modification.

 The opinion set forth below is based upon the Internal Revenue Code of 1986, as amended, the Treasury regulations issued thereunder, published administrative interpretations thereof, and judicial decisions with respect thereto, all as of the date hereof (collectively, "Tax Laws").
 No assurance can be given that Tax Laws will not change.
-In preparing the discussions with respect to Tax Laws matters in Exhibit 99.1 to the Form 8-K we have made certain assumptions therein and expressed certain conditions and qualifications therein, all of which assumptions, conditions and qualifications are incorporated herein by reference.
-With respect to all questions of fact on which our opinion is based, we have assumed the initial and continuing truth, accuracy and completeness of: (i) the factual information set forth in the Form 8-K, in the Form 10-Q, or in any exhibits thereto or any documents incorporated therein by reference; and (ii) representations made to us by officers of the Company or contained in the Form 8-K, in the Form 10-K, in the Form 10-Q, or in any exhibits thereto or any documents incorporated therein by reference, in each such instance without regard to qualifications such as "to the best knowledge of" or "in the belief of".
+In the discussions with respect to Tax Laws matters in Exhibit 99.1 to the Form 8-K certain assumptions have been made therein and certain conditions and qualifications have been expressed therein, all of which assumptions, conditions and qualifications are incorporated herein by reference.
+With respect to all questions of fact on which our opinion is based, we have assumed the initial and continuing truth, accuracy and completeness of: (i) the factual information set forth in the Form 8-K, in the Form 10-K, in the Forms 10-Q, or in any exhibits thereto or any documents incorporated therein by reference; and (ii) representations made to us by officers of the Company or contained in the Form 8-K, in the Form 10-K, in the Forms 10-Q, or in any exhibits thereto or any documents incorporated therein by reference, in each such instance without regard to qualifications such as "to the best knowledge of" or "in the belief of".
 We have not independently verified such information.